 You can create these blueprints by hand or by using any spreadsheet application, saving them as .xlsx or .csv files.
-You can also build your plan "for real" in Dwarf Fortress, and then export your map using the DFHack blueprint plugin for later replay.
+You can also build your plan "for real" in Dwarf Fortress, and then export your map using the DFHack blueprint plugin (or gui/blueprint script) for later replay.
 Blueprint files should go in the blueprints subfolder in the main DF folder.